 All Internet users should avoid disclosing personal information over the Internet to preserve their own personal safety.
 Library Internet users are prohibited by law from disclosing, using, or disseminating personal information regarding minors without written authorization of the parent or legal guardian of the minors involved.

-Engaging in any of the following activities is a violation of this policy: libeling or slandering others, uploading a worm, virus, of other harmful form of programming or vandalism, participating in hacking activities or any form of unauthorized access to other computers, networks, or information systems.
+Engaging in any of the following activities is a violation of this policy: bullying, vandalism, participating in hacking activities or any form of unauthorized access to other computers, networks, or information systems.

 Although the library uses a program that checks for viruses, there is no guarantee that files downloaded from the Internet will not contain a virus.
 The library is not responsible for any damages that may arise from saving or downloading files to a diskette or other portable storage device.